We take a look at how our European neighbours celebrate Easter – there's not a hot cross bun in sight!Read more...

 So when, after our return, Nick was asked to write the first Bradt guide to Armenia he accepted willingly.
 We enjoyed getting to know the country better and feeling that we were making some contribution.
 It was also hard work!
 It wasn’t just the journeys on dreadfully pot-holed roads but also the research involved.
 I remember Nick once spent the whole day researching an apparently authoritative statement that a certain cave held a colony of fruit bats.
 Fruit bats?
 In Armenia?
 It turned out that the species of bat referred to wasn’t fruit-eating at all and it was in fact quite another species which actually inhabited the cave!

 Armenia has been one of the things which has helped me to cope with the enormous gap left in my life by Nick’s death.
 I continue to find the country endlessly fascinating and have come to realise how much more there is to be known than we ever grasped during our early visits.
-I hope the new edition reflects at least some of this increased appreciation of what Armenia was and is, and what it has to offer the visitor.
-From the start our hope was that the Bradt guide to Armenia would inform and make a visit there even more enjoyable than it is bound to be.
-That continues to be my hope for the new edition.
+I hope this edition reflects at least some of this increased appreciation of what Armenia was and is, and what it has to offer the visitor.